Broker Speedtest by AlgoTest: Compare Broker API Speed in India

 So if speed doesn’t matter, what affects your strategy?

-The main effect driving your PnL will affect your strategy.
-Loosely speaking, if implied vol is higher than realised volatility over the lifetime of the option, your short option strategy will make money in the long run.
 In this case, IV is a much slower moving parameter, not usually affected by a few seconds here and there.
 On the other hand, if you’re trying to capture intraday momentum, a few seconds could make all the difference.
 Bottom line, your entry and exit times don’t matter as much for option selling as they do for a momentum strategy.

 In fact, even for a short term momentum strategy which is more price sensitive, this latency won’t matter if the strategy is setup the right way.